msandfor/100-days-of-code/log.md

 **Thoughts** An hour is not enough to feel like I'm making progress.
 I don't want to stop when I get it, and I do want to stop when I'm frustrated, but my brain calls me a quitter if I stop then.

+I did another hour this evening, and I feel better.
+Not everything works as expected, but I am able to do a bit of limited troubleshooting and really enjoyed how far I got tonight.
+Everything I learn leads to more questions though.

 **Link(s) to work** https://github.com/msandfor/github-bot-tutorial I'm up to here: https://github-bot-tutorial.readthedocs.io/en/latest/gidgethub-cmd-line.html